Qualcomm snapdragon comparison

 Snapdragon 8 Gen 52,8089,198

-• Snapdragon 8 Elite Gen 5 is faster in single-core performance and multicore performance
+• 8 Elite Gen 5 leads in both single-core and multi-core workloads

-• Snapdragon 8 Elite is old but strong and slightly a generation behind
+• 8 Elite remains powerful, but is now a generation behind

 2. Qualcomm Snapdragon GPU & Gaming Performance: Peak vs Sustained Power

-All three target gamers, but GPU tuning and stability create a key difference
+All three target mobile gamers, but thermal management makes a major difference during long sessions.

 ChipsetPeak ScoreStability